clirdlf/ndsa.org/faq.md

 **What commitment is expected if my organization joins the NDSA?**

-It is expected that members actively engage in digital stewardship and share their lessons learned and practical knowledge about ensuring long term access to digital materials.
+It is expected that members actively engage in digital stewardship and share their lessons learned and practical knowledge about ensuring long-term access to digital materials.
 Working Groups are the primary mechanism through which the NDSA accomplishes its [goals](/).
 Participation in working group conference calls and projects can take anywhere from two to seven hours a month.
 There are no fees associated with joining the NDSA.

 **What are the benefits of joining the NDSA?**